2018 Pilgrimage to the Holy Land

 APRIL 2018 PILGRIMAGE TO THE HOLY LAND

 Fr.
-David Peck will accompany a group of 25 pilgrims to the Holy Land in late April for a two-week pilgrimage to experience where Jesus was born, lived, died and was resurrected.
-The group will be led by local guide Canon Iyad Qumri and instructor Canon John Peterson to experience what is often referred to as a “Living Stones” pilgrimage that combines visits to traditional Holy Land religious sites (the so called “Ancient Stones”) with opportunities to touch the pulsing Christian community.
+David Peck accompanied a group of 25 pilgrims to the Holy Land in late April for a two-week pilgrimage in which participants experienced where Jesus was born, lived, died and was resurrected.
+The group was led by local guide Canon Iyad Qumri and instructor Canon John Peterson in partaking of what is often referred to as a “Living Stones” pilgrimage that combined visits to traditional Holy Land religious sites (the so called “Ancient Stones”) with opportunities to touch the pulsing Christian community.

 2018 Journey to the Holy Land Itinerary

-The 2018 pilgrimage to the Holy Land includes the following stops:
+The 2018 pilgrimage to the Holy Land included the following stops: